gpbaculio/gpbaculio-wikipedia-viewer/README.md

-# FreeCodeCamp Show Local Weather Challenge Built in React
+# FreeCodeCamp Build a Wikipedia Viewer Challenge Built in React